Magic lantern: Educational use and other subjects

-By the 1730s the use of magic lanterns started to become more widespread when travelling showmen, conjurers and storytellers added them to their repertoire.
+In the 1730s, the use of magic lanterns started to become more widespread when travelling showmen, conjurers and storytellers added them to their repertoire.
 The travelling lanternists were often called Savoyards (they supposedly came from the Savoy region in France) and became a common sight in many European cities.

 In France in the 1770s François Dominique Séraphin used magic lanterns to perform his "Ombres Chinoises" (Chinese shadows), a form of shadow play.

-Magic lanterns had also become a staple of science lecturing and museum events since Scottish lecturer Henry Moyes's tour of America in 1785–86, when he recommended that all college laboratories procure one.
-French writer and educator Stéphanie Félicité, comtesse de Genlis popularized the use of magic lanterns as an educational tool in the late 18th century when using projected images of plants to teach botany.
-Her educational methods were published in America in English translation during the early 1820s.
+Magic lanterns became a staple of science lecturing and museum events since Scottish lecturer Henry Moyes's tour of America in 1785–86, when he recommended that all college laboratories procure one.
+French writer and educator Stéphanie Félicité, comtesse de Genlis popularized the use of magic lanterns as an educational tool in the late 18th century, when using projected images of plants to teach botany.
+Her educational methods were published in America in English translation in the early 1820s.

 A type of lantern was constructed by Moses Holden between 1814 and 1815 for illustrating his astronomical lectures.

 Mass slide production

 In 1821, Philip Carpenter's London company, which became Carpenter and Westley after his death, started manufacturing a sturdy but lightweight and transportable "Phantasmagoria lantern" with an Argand style lamp.
 It produced high quality projections and was suitable for classrooms.
 Carpenter also developed a "secret" copper plate printing/burning process to mass-produce glass lantern slides with printed outlines, which were then easily and quickly hand painted ready for sale.

 These "copper-plate sliders" contained three or four very detailed 4" circular images mounted in thin hardwood frames.
 The first known set The Elements of Zoology became available in 1823, with over 200 images in 56 frames of zoological figures, classified according to the system of the Swedish scientist Carl Linnaeus.

-The same year many other slides appeared in the company's catalogue: "The Kings and Queens of England" (9 sliders taken from David Hume's History of England), "Astronomical Diagrams and Constellations" (9 sliders taken from Friedrich Wilhelm Herschel's textbooks), "Views and Buildings", Ancient and Modern Costume (62 sliders from various sources).
+In 1823, many other slides appeared in the company's catalogue: "The Kings and Queens of England" (9 sliders taken from David Hume's History of England), "Astronomical Diagrams and Constellations" (9 sliders taken from Friedrich Wilhelm Herschel's textbooks), "Views and Buildings", Ancient and Modern Costume (62 sliders from various sources).
 Fifteen sliders of the category "Humorous" provided some entertainment, but the focus on education was obvious and very successful.

-Through the mid-19th century, the market for magic lanterns was concentrated in Europe with production focused primarily on Italy, France, and England.
+In the mid-19th century, the market for magic lanterns was concentrated in Europe, with production primarily in Italy, France, and England.
 In 1848, a New York optician began advertising imported slides and locally produced magic lanterns.
-By 1860, however, mass production began to make magic lanterns more widely available and affordable, with much of the production in the latter half of the 19th century concentrated in Germany.
+By 1860, mass production began to make magic lanterns more widely available and affordable, with much of the production in the latter half of the 19th century concentrated in Germany.
 These smaller lanterns had smaller glass sliders, which instead of wooden frames usually had colorful strips of paper glued around their edges with the images printed directly on the glass.